-a type of oral medication called a monoamine oxidase inhibitor (MAOI).
+What is Anipryl? a type of oral medication called a monoamine oxidase inhibitor (MAOI).
 It is used in order to manage symptoms associated with senility (Canine Cognitive Dysfunction Syndrome).
 It is also prescribed to treat Cushing's disease in dogs when the cause is a pituitary tumor.

 - Only medication that is FDA approved for canine senility.